VilijaSuleimanova/Danske-Assignment/README.md

 Go to your browser and use

 Input field accepts numerical values from 1 to 9999.
 Values represents fake users "id's".
-Each user is assigned for a "special offer package" wich will show up one user id will be submited.
+Each user is assigned for a "special offer package" wich will be displayed once user id will be submited.